MicrosoftDocs/Viva/Viva/insights/advanced/setup-maint/setup-overview.md

 * Assign you the manager role, which they can do through the **advanced insights app > [Manager settings](./manager-settings.md)**.

 * Get the Viva Insights app set up in Teams so you can view insights there.
-For details, refer to  [Install, pin, and configure the app](/viva/insights/use/viva-insights-my-org.md#install-pin-and-configure-the-app).
+For details, refer to  [Install, pin, and configure the app](../../personal/teams/viva-teams-app-install.md).
 In addition to in Teams, you can also see the Viva Insights app on the web.
+For more information about Teamwork habits, refer to [Organization trends](../../org-team-insights/org-trends.md).

 ## Advanced insights